Careers360 Logo

 Iodine (I)

-• Functions: Thyroid hormone production, metabolic regulation.
+• Functions include thyroid hormone production, metabolic regulation.

-• Sources: Iodized salt, seafood, dairy products.
+• The sources are iodized salt, seafood, and dairy products.

 • Deficiency Symptoms: Goiter, hypothyroidism, developmental issues.